 What positions are held by women in your company?

-Most of our 17 thousand leaders -.
-Woman and 40 200% of our top managers - are women.
-We have no downlink control, and I think that the environment in our company encourages women who otherwise would not have managerial career.
-We help all people develop within the company by offering them a horizontal movement - translating into new countries or branches, if they do not want to climb up the career ladder.
+Most of our 17 executives are women, and 40% of our 200 top executives are also women.
+We do not have top-down management, and I think the environment in our company encourages women who would not otherwise have achieved management careers.
+We help all people develop within the company, offering them horizontal movement - transfer to new countries or branches if they do not want to climb the career ladder.

-Ingvar Kamprad, founder of IKEA, a teenager, and as the creator of Microsoft's Bill Gates.
-Higher education is overrated?
+Ingvar Kamprad, the founder of IKEA, was a teenager, as was Microsoft creator Bill Gates.
+Higher education overrated?

 It is important what kind of person you are.
 B IKEA we try not to use the same format for all.
 There is a risk that everyone will do the same thing.
 Instead, we try to find progressive people.
 We never look at what the area of education a person.
 If you learned something at the university - it's good, but on its own higher education does not really matter.

 Some of our top managers have a university education, while others have developed their skills in the labor market.